State of the Great Lakes 2025

 Are nutrients in the lakes at acceptable levels?

-No. High nutrient levels in parts of Lake Erie, and some embayments in other parts of the Great Lakes, are contributing to blooms of toxic cyanobacteria and nuisance algae.
-On the other hand, very low nutrient levels in the offshore waters of lakes Michigan, Huron, and Ontario have resulted in productivity (algal and organism growth rates) below desired levels.
+No. High nutrient concentrations in parts of Lake Erie and in some embayments in other parts of the Great Lakes still contribute to blooms of toxic cyanobacteria and nuisance algae.
+Very low nutrient levels in the offshore waters of lakes Michigan, Huron, and Ontario have resulted in algal and organism production rates below desired levels.
 Only Lake Superior has relatively good nutrient conditions, which helps to maintain a healthy food web.

 See the Nutrients and Algae assessment

-Are we limiting new introductions and the impacts of non-native species?
+Are we limiting new introductions and the impacts of non-native and invasive species?

 Yes and no. The rate of introduction of new non-native species to the Great Lakes basin has greatly declined.
-However, the impacts of established invasive species persist, and invasive species continue to spread within and between the lakes.
+However, the impacts of established invasive species persist, and invasive species continue to spread within and between the Great Lakes.

 See the Invasive Species assessment